-I’m not a natural food blogger, but I wanted to compile my kefir information in one spot to send to all the people I’m sharing my water kefir grains with.
+I’m not a natural food blogger, but I wanted to compile my kefir information in one spot to send to all the people with whom I’m sharing my water kefir grains.
 Hope it’s helpful!
 (If you don’t have a kefir-growing friend nearby, you can order grains from Cultures of Health or an Amazon seller with good ratings.)

 How to Make Probiotic Water Kefir (or Kefir Soda)